alchemist32/practices_css/README.md

 # practices_css
-store here the practices from the CSS clasess
+Store here the practices from the CSS classes